Dergalt

 Dergalt is a townland in County Tyrone, Northern Ireland.
 It is situated in the historic barony of Strabane Lower and the civil parish of Camus and covers an area of 488 acres.
-US President Woodrow Wilson's ancestral home is located in the townland.
+United States president Woodrow Wilson's ancestral home is located in the townland.

 The name derives from the Irish: dearg alt (red glenside).

 The population of the townland declined during the 19th century: